Marketing vs Branding: Which One Grows Your Business?

 Effective brand messaging is:

-Your messaging should be immediately recognisable as coming from your brand, even without visual cues.
+Your messaging should be immediately recognisable as your brand’s, even without visual cues.
 Think of how you can identify an Apple ad from the copy alone or how Innocent Smoothies’ playful voice stands out in the beverage industry.

 Marketing Tactics: Tools in Your Growth Arsenal